 Sow seed across the remaining lot by using a seed spreader or by hand.
-The Field Guide recommends a seed rate of five pounds per 1,000 square feet.
+A seed rate of five pounds per 1,000 square feet is recommended.
 Gently water seedlings daily until they are four to six inches in height.
 Placing a thin layer of straw or a germination blanket over seeded areas will help ensure that your seed establishes by keeping seeds from blowing away and protecting them from birds.
 Germination blankets or straw can be purchased at most nurseries and garden stores.

-When established, grass will not require supplemental watering except during unusually dry periods.
+Once established, grass will not require supplemental watering except during unusually dry periods.
 Eco-Turf Low Maintenance Fescue Mix is one recommended seed mix and can be purchased through the Michigan Wildflower Farm.